 The onset of winter in India’s capital heralds a (now annual) drop in the quality of its ambient air.
-Residents of Delhi, India’s national capital, face an onslaught of breathing problems as the city’s Air Quality Index (AQI) goes from bad to worse at a season-high of above 500 AQI.
+Residents of New Delhi, India’s national capital, face an onslaught of breathing problems as the city’s Air Quality Index (AQI) goes from bad to worse at a season-high of above 500 AQI.

 To put this in perspective, an AQI of 0 to 50 is generally considered to be “good”, while 101 to 200 is considered “moderate”, and 201 to 300 “poor”.
 Delhi’s air during winter, however, fluctuates between 301 to 400 (very poor) to highs of 500 and beyond! (severe).

 How To Choose the Right Anti Pollution Mask.